-The WHF was demolished in 2006 (See section 5.7.5).
+The WHF was demolished in 2006.
 The CDS waste removal was completed in 1995 (See section 5.7.1 and correspondences in APPENDIX A).

 The Laboratory's biennial report (aka: Hazardous Waste Report) is a report of RCRA waste removed from a facility that is required by the EPA every two years for large quantity generators (LQG).
-The report was completed and submitted, to the EPA, in January 2006 for the 2005 calendar year.
+The report was last completed and submitted, to the EPA, in January 2006 for the 2005 calendar year.
 The Laboratory is no longer required to submit this report as it is registered as a small quantity generator (SQG).

 The Laboratory generates small amounts of low-level waste (LLW) from legacy contaminated buildings during renovation activities.
 Approximately 2-3 cubic meters of LLW are generated each year.
-The Laboratory has approximately 9-10 cubic meters in storage.
-LLW is typically shipped offsite for proper disposal every 3-4 years.
+The Laboratory has approximately 10-15 cubic meters in storage.
+LLW is typically shipped offsite for proper disposal every 5-6 years.
+A LLW shipment is scheduled for 2012.

 The Laboratory disposed of wastes at an out of state EPA permitted facility.
-There were two shipments of RCRA waste and no shipments of low-level radioactive waste in 2009.
-No mixed waste was generated or disposed of in 2009.
+There were two shipments of RCRA waste and no shipments of low-level radioactive waste in 2011.
+No mixed waste was generated or disposed of in 2011.

-The Laboratory had no underground storage tanks (UST's) in 2009.
+The Laboratory had no underground storage tanks (UST's) in 2011.
 The last UST (emergency generator diesel fuel) was removed in August 1995.
 It was replaced with an aboveground, double walled diesel tank with interstitial leak detection.
-There were no problems associated with the tank in 2009.
+There were no problems associated with the tank in 2011.